Want to Learn More?

 Ethics of Animal Testing

 There are several ethical theories that can be applied to the use of animals in research and testing.
 These include deontology, virtue ethics, and utilitarianism.
 Understanding the ethical principles that underlie federal laws is important, especially for attorneys and other advocates who seek changes to the current system.
+Ethics must always be a priority when considering the use of animals in research

 Animal Testing Regulations and Policies